deardeer/JND-in-Charts/README.md

 - time: [Float] time cost of answering this trial- intensity: [Int] intensity standard stimulus in this trial
 - distance: [float] distance in this trial- difference: [float] the intensity difference between compared stimulus and standard stimulus, if negative, it means compared stimulus is smaller/shorter than standard stimulus.

-## "stat" folder //the yes-answer counting for each condition, for each chart type, the yes-answer is sorted by each user, each condition, in file name formate of "userid_distance_intensity.csv"
+## "stat" folder

+the yes-answer counting for each condition, for each chart type, the yes-answer is sorted by each user, each condition, in file name formate of "userid_distance_intensity.csv"

 	- bar/*.csv
 	- bubble/*.csv
 	- pie/*.csv

-## "stat_dest” folder //computed JND for each user at each condition, in each chart type, in file name formate of "userid_distance_intensity.csv.txt”
+## "stat_dest” folder

+computed JND for each user at each condition, in each chart type, in file name formate of "userid_distance_intensity.csv.txt”

 	- dest_bar/*.txt
 	- dest_bubble/*.txt